The Gila Wilderness Celebrates Its Centennial!

 Leopold had spent time in southwestern New Mexico and felt the Gila was the best choice for wilderness preservation.
 Not only had the Apache kept settlers out for hundreds of years, but the topography of the region had also prevented development.
 In honor of his contributions, a quarter-million acres next to the Gila Wilderness was set aside as the Aldo Leopold Wilderness.

-What better way to celebrate the birthday of the Gila Wilderness than by booking a trip to Geronimo Trail Guest Ranch today?
+What better way to celebrate the Gila Wilderness Centennial than by booking a trip to Geronimo Trail Guest Ranch today?
 Contact us for availability.